 No matter the location of a climb or adventure, AWE always partners with a carefully vetted, top-notch local guide organization to ensure that our team members (you!) benefit from the local guides’ in-depth knowledge of route conditions and seasonal changes.
 The Head Guide has extensive experience with the local terrain and conditions; she is a permitted and certified guide, and is in charge of technical instruction & skills sessions.
 Her home field is on the trails and on the slopes – you may not always see her during the town-based days of your expedition itinerary.

-AWExpeditions places great value on working with female Head Guides, and selects local partner organizations with an eye towards women guides and staff.
-That said, certain destinations (like, say, Peru or Kyrgyzstan) still have either no fully certified local female guides or only a very small pool.
-In those cases, a male Head Guide may be working in conjunction with a female Expedition Leader.
+AWExpeditions places great value on working with women Head Guides, and selects local partner organizations with an eye towards women guides and staff.
+That said, certain destinations (like, say, Peru or Kyrgyzstan) still have either no fully certified local women guides or only a very small pool.
+In those cases, a male Head Guide may be working in conjunction with a woman Expedition Leader.

-At times, where allowed by AWE staff schedules and permit regulations, the Expedition Leader may also serve as the Head Guide.
+At times, where allowed by AWE staff schedules, certifications and and permit regulations, the Expedition Leader may also serve as the Head Guide.

 Both the Expedition Leader and the Head Guide share the same goal: to make your experience an AWE-inspiring one.